PanJan44/mapacen.pl/README.md

 ## Overview
 Once you enter the site, you can create a new account or log in to existing one.
 Validation of the input data is implemented in both frontend and backend.
 For example, email and password must match a regex.
-Moreover, account will not be created if input email already exists in the database.
+Moreover, account will not be created if the input email already exists in the database.

 ![registration](https://i.postimg.cc/GmNrhLB0/rejestracja.png)

-If registration and logging in is successful, the following view will be shown:
+If the registration and logging in is successful, the following view will be shown:

 ![main_view](https://i.postimg.cc/CKXjNqzv/po-Zalogowaniu.png)